 Best credit card for after the wedding: Blue Cash Everyday Card from American Express

 Once you’ve settled in, and the ceremony, reception and honeymoon are all over, you will want to have a credit card that helps you earn money on everyday items so you can keep regular costs to a minimum.
 The Blue Cash Everyday® Card from American Express can be your ideal partner, particularly if you are new to credit because it only requires a good credit score.
-What’s more, you can earn a $200 statement credit by charging $2,000 in the first six months.
+What’s more, you can earn up to $250 in statement credits by meeting the spend requirements.
+Earn up to $250.
+Earn 20% back (up to $150 in statement credits) on purchases with PayPal merchants.
+Plus, earn $100 as a statement credit after you spend $2,000.
+Complete both in the first 6 months of card membership.

 The Blue Cash Everyday Card charges no annual fee and comes with some nice benefits.
 You will earn 3% cash back at U.S. supermarkets, U.S. gas stations and U.S. online retail purchases on up to $6,000 per calendar year in purchases in each category (then 1%), and 1% cash back on other purchases.
 Since these are common costs for most people, the rewards can rack up.

 Opening a new credit card that you can use for all aspects of your nuptials, as well as your life afterward, makes a lot of sense.